Honningsvåg – gateway to the northernmost point of Europe

 • Spot seabirds such as puffins, kittiwakes, cormorants, gannets, and shags

-The tour continues to the historic Viking fishing village of Gjesvær, home to just 100 inhabitants.
-Here, we’ll board a boat to explore the nearby islands of Gjesværstappan, a renowned paradise for birdwatchers.
-The confluence of warm and cold ocean currents here creates nutrient-rich waters, while the steep cliffs of the islands make great nesting sites.
+From North Cape, you’ll continue to Gjesvær, a historic Viking fishing village with around 100 residents, where a boat will take you to the islands of Gjesværstappan.
+The meeting of warm and cold ocean currents creates nutrient-rich waters, while the steep cliffs provide ideal nesting grounds for thousands of seabirds.

 Practical information